shimaore/well-groomed-feast/middleware/mwi_notifier.coffee.md

         content = msg.toString 'ascii'
         trace 'Received message', content

+        ua =
+          send: (msg) ->
+            message = msg.toString()

+Send our response (200 OK) back to the IP and port the message come from.

+            socket.send message, 0, message.length, rinfo.port, rinfo.address

+        message = Parser.parseMessage content, null
+        return unless message? and message.method is 'SUBSCRIBE' and message.event?.event is 'message-summary'

 Try to recover the number and the endpoint from the message.
-FIXME: Replace with proper SIP parsing.

-        return unless r = content.match msg_matcher
-        number = r[2]
+        number = message.ruri?.user ? message.from?.uri?.user
-        endpoint = r[1]
+        endpoint = message.headers['X-Ccnq3-Endpoint']?[0]?.raw

         trace 'SUBSCRIBE', {number, endpoint}